nora-codes/CS50-PSET10/README.md

 methods.
 The raw data from the encryption table is not readable, so a readable version of the data is created as a list of sentences to be presented on the results page.

-### password encryption.py

-Called from user_inputs.py, the given encryption specification is applied to the base word.

-- Function encryption_add()
-- Returns the encrypted password

-Takes the base word and adds the user's specified characters to the word in the location also specified by the user.

-- Function encryption_replace()

-Takes the base word and replaces the characters specified by the user with the characters also specified by the user.

-- Function encryption_capitalise()

-Takes the base word and capitalises the characters specified by the user.

 ## Project Details: Results

+### user_inputs.py

+- **Function: user_input_data()**
+- **Calls: encryption_log.py**
+- **Calls: password encryption.py**
+- **Returns: The encrypted password, the corresponding website and the encryption key** (optional: mod variable to check for modifications in the password)

+Called from result() function in **manucrypt.py** to extract all just data submitted by the user.

+See previous summary of **user_inputs.py** in the 'Project Details: Getting Started' section.

+### password_strength.py

+- **Function: password_strength()**
+- **Calls: The Dropbox 'zxcvbn' algorithm: https://github.com/dropbox/zxcvbn**
+- **Returns: The password score, comments on the password and the hacker speed**

+Called from the result() function in **manucrypt.py**, the given password is sent through the 'zxcvbn' program to get a strength analysis.
+Comments are then assigned to the password score.

 ### results.html

-Displays the results of the user's encryptions so far.
+Once **user_input.py** has collected the data from the user input form, the **results.html** page displays the results of the user's encryptions so far.
 The page has been divided into sections using jinja to reduce the length of the code.
 The sections include the following:

-- Website: Displayed using password.html.
+- Website: Displayed using **password.html**.
 Shows the website name that corresponds to the password that has been created.
-If the user has not specified a website, then www.example.com is used here.
+If the user has not specified a website, then 'www.example.com' is used here.

-- Password: Displayed using password.html.
+- Password: Displayed using **password.html**.
 Shows the password that would be used with the given website, including all of the user's encryptions so far.

-- Hacker speed: Displayed using score.html.
+- Hacker speed: Displayed using **score.html**.
 Shows the estimated hacker speed to guess the given password, as calculated by 'zxcvbn'.

-- Comments: Displayed using comments.html.
+- Comments: Displayed using **comments.html**.
 Shows comments on the score of the password to incentivise the user to achieve a 4/4 score.

-- What next dropdown: Displayed using next.html.
+- 'What Next' dropdown: Displayed using **next.html**.
 Gives the user options of what to do next with their password encryption.

-- Start over button: Displayed using restart.html.
+- 'Start Over' button: Displayed using restart.html.
 Creates a warning pop up to make sure that the user wants to start over.
 If the user selects ok, they are navigated back to the 'getting started' page.